Tornadosky/nexus_project/nexus_continuous_control/results_llm/README.md

   of that gap (WalkerWalk: 0.199 → 0.407; still far below hand-written 0.929).
-- **HopperHop and Go1JoystickFlatTerrain are near-total LLM failures.** LLM-initial and LLM-refined both land at ~0 env reward for HopperHop, and refinement does not help — every iteration in the curve is exactly `0.0`.
-Go1's LLM-initial reward is ~6 orders of magnitude smaller than hand-written (8.5e-7 vs 6.4e-3), and refinement does not recover it.
+- **HopperHop and Go1JoystickFlatTerrain are near-total LLM failures.** LLM-initial and LLM-refined both land at ~0 env reward for HopperHop, and refinement does not help — every iteration in the curve is exactly 0.
+Go1's LLM-initial reward is ~6 orders of magnitude smaller than hand-written, and refinement does not recover it.
 These are also the two hardest tasks (contact-precondition hopping, and quadruped balance + command tracking), suggesting the LLM's activation rules and reward shaping are least reliable